KORN Sports Director

 In 2011, Steve was awarded the Sportscaster of the Year from the South Dakota Coaches Association.

 Morning Show Host

 Clayton originally started his broadcasting career at KORN in January 1993 as a part-time announcer.

-In September of that same year, he took over as the full-time evening announcer.
-Clay worked evenings until the spring of 1994, when he moved to the afternoon slot and remained in that position for 13 years, eventually also becoming Program Director for KORN.
+In September of that same year, he took over as the full-time evening announcer from 6-Midnight.
+Clay worked evenings until the spring of 1994, when he moved to the Noon - 6PM afternoon slot and remained in that position for 13 years, eventually also becoming Program Director for KORN.

 In 2007, he decided to try a career change and took a position with a local hospital.
 After encouragement by friends and family, Clay attended Mitchell Technical Institute and graduated in 2010 with high honors.
-He earned an Associate of Applied Science Degree in Computer Systems Technology, of which he is very proud.
-Clay is also the morning show host.
+He earned an Associate of Applied Science Degree in Computer Systems Technology.
+In 2011, Clay returned to broadcasting on KORN as the morning show host.
 He has since won multiple awards for his on-air interviews from Associated Press and Eric Sevareid Awards from the Midwest Broadcast Journalists Association.

 Clay is a native of Tripp, SD and currently lives in Mitchell.
 His family includes wife Jill, daughter Elizabeth, stepson Patrick, and their yellow lab, Henry.
-In his spare time, he plays guitar with several local bands, including Booze Brothers, Starfire and Wooden Nickel, and has recorded several albums of original music.
-He also enjoys working with and repairing computers and, of course, guitars!
+He has a passion for music and plays guitar, mandolin and sings for local events and with the band Starfire.
+He also has recorded several albums of original music.

 KORN Program Director

 Clint was born in Mitchell and raised on the family farm west of town.

 He graduated from Mitchell High School and attended the University of South Dakota.
 Clint has been working at KORN since 2001 when he began working weekends and doing in-studio sports coverage.
 He then started covering sports as an analyst during high school basketball and football games.